nikosfl/nikosfl.github.io/research/_posts/0910-01-01-asr_adaptation.md

 <!-- Even though there has been a considerable amount of research on the topic of speaker (or accent/domain) adaptation for traditional ASR systems yielding significant performance improvements, this is still a relatively under-explored topic in the context of end-to-end ASR.-->
 One direction for personalization is adaptation of ASR models to the particular speaker's acoustic characteristics.
 This is precisely the area I was working on during my 2021 summer internship at Apple, as a member of the Siri ASR R&D team. <!--mentored by Dr. Ruchir Travadi and supervised by Dr. Arnab Ghoshal.-->
-After returning to Apple as a full-time employee, another problem - still falling under the umbrella of personalization - that the team has been trying to tackle is the recognition of speaker-specific entities, such as contact names, entries of media libraries, etc.
+After returning to Apple as a full-time employee, another problem---still falling under the umbrella of personalization---that the team has been trying to tackle is the recognition of speaker-specific entities, such as contact names, entries of media libraries, etc.
 To address this problem, [here](https://arxiv.org/pdf/2411.00664) we propose a computationally efficient algorithm to accurately retrieve relevant entries within the framework of neural contextual biasing.

 <!--Siri is the intelligent voice assistant that offers an easier and more naturalistic way to get things done on Apple devices.